1er signes ménopause

 What are the key stages of menopause?

-How does the onset of menopause show up?
+How does menopause begin?

 Does perimenopause cause fatigue?